Session Introduction

 Shadow AI undermining governance

 Staff are using consumer AI tools (ChatGPT, Copilot) outside of sanctioned environments.
-IT and Risk are aware.
-Leadership frequently is not.
+How institutions are managing such a risk?

 Up Next